Sheweny/website/docs/doc/classes/ShewenyClient.md

 ### interactionCommmandCreate

-Emitted when an Slash Command is created.
+Emitted when an Slash Command or Context Menu is created.

 Parameters :